-Networking is one of the main reason why people attend events and hence, we repeatedly insist that event networking platform is the best investment.
+Networking is one of the main reasons why people attend events and hence, we repeatedly insist that the event networking platform is the best investment.
 It is usually incorporated within the event app itself.

 Networking Platforms facilitate personalized agenda, discovering other attendees, setting up meetings, sending direct messages, interaction with exhibitors & sponsors and so on.